Fraidx/Sendsay-e2e-test/README.md

 # Sendsay-e2e-test
+ ### Description
-It`s test task for Sendsay.
-This is the first time I ran e2e tests and used the Cypress library
+ This projects is test task for Sendsay company.
+This is the first time I've done automated tests with Cypress.io

----
+ Tests are working, but execution is low

+Thank you for the interesting task it was a good practice

+  ### Author
+  (C) 2020 Sergeev Danil | telegram: @triplicates